Last Updated on February 12, 2025 by John Berry

 Fast fading, on the other hand can interrupt the communication in train.
 Voice and CW operators will manage their own error detection and error correction.
 ‘Again, again’, is a frequent refrain!

 Data communication has several similar techniques.
 Some simple data modes simply crash.
 They report errors at the receive end and present nothing to the operator.
 Others present the received recovered bitstream, errors and all.
-Some mimic the human operator and send an ARQ, and automatic repeat request.
+Some mimic the human operator and send an ARQ, an automatic repeat request.

 Where there is the data bandwidth available, many others send redundant bits that are used to enable forward error correction.
 Then an authentic message is received, even during some momentary signal loss.
 There is of course a limit to this, and even these FEC techniques run out of range and crash if the fading is too severe.